informalsystems/quint/tutorials/lesson3-anatomy/coin.md

 If you tried that, you saw several error messages.
 The reason is that the state variables are not initialized by default.
 We would have to introduce an initialization action, which is usually called `init`.
-You will see how to do that in the next step.
+You will see how to do that a few steps later.

 ## 8. Declare `require` and `totalSupply`